Home

 Running the calculator

 Now it all adds up!
-Run the command component with the wasmtime
+Run the final component with the wasmtime

 CLI, ensuring you are using a